Larkiz/Larkiz-github-repository-search/README.md

-# For working app, insert Github access token to \src\components\App.tsx in variable accessToken
+## For the application to work, insert the Github access token in \src\comComponents\App.tsx into the accessToken variable.